ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 ## Installing and Running the Notebooks

-The notebooks are implemented using a Docker Image which installs Pixell in a container and allows users to easily install the Pixell library.
+The notebooks are implemented using a Docker Image which installs Pixell and the other relevant packages in a container.
 However, if users are interested in performing more in-depth analyses using Pixell we encourage you to fully install the library following the instructions found [here](https://github.com/simonsobs/pixell).

 ---
 Note: